 In the same way, you can view information on new hires, you can also easily view any terminations that have occurred.

 Every time you terminate the contract of an employee in Factorial, you can find the information regarding the variation, depending on the end date of the contract, in the Terminations tab.
-For example, if the employee receives notification of their termination in November, but their contract ends in December, the termination will appear under the month of December.
+For example, if the employee receives the notification of their termination in November, but their contract ends in December, the termination will appear under the month of December.

 5. Sick leaves